privacyidea/privacyidea-credential-provider/doc/configuration.rst

 * "e": Only the privacyIDEA Credential Provider is available.
 All other credential providers are not available.
-* "d": In addition all other credential providers are available.
+* "d": The privacyIDEA Credential Provider will be available *in addition* to all other Credential Providers on the machine.

 E.g. This would result in:

 * ``cpus_logon = 0e``: Only the privacyIDEA Credential Provider is available for
   Logon via remote and locally.
-(0d would be the contrary.)

 * ``cpus_unlock = 1d``: Remotely the locked destop can be unlocked with all
-  available credential providers.
-(1e would be the contrary.)
+  available Credential Providers, including the privacyIDEA Credential Provider.

 * ``cpus_unlock = 2e``: Locally unlocking the desktop is only possible with the
   privacyIDEA Credential Provider.

-(2d would be the contrary.)
-* ``cpus_credui = 3d``: For credui scenarios the privacyIDEA Credential Provider
+* ``cpus_credui = 3d``: For credui scenarios, the privacyIDEA Credential Provider
-  is completely disabled, no matter if remotely or locally.
+  is disabled and will not be shown, no matter if remotely or locally.
 Only the other credential providers are available.
-  (Note: "3e" does not exist)
+  (Note: "3e" does not exist, because there would be no credential provider available)

 If there is no entry for a scenario, the default is assumed:
 The privacyIDEA Credential Provider will be available and the Filter will be active, if installed.